Skip to content

 Language

-While English is the official language of Botswana, Tswana or Setswana is the national language.
-While visiting Atzaró Okavango, your guides will gladly share their language with you.
+English is the official language of Botswana, while Setswana (also known as Tswana) is the national language.
+During your stay at Atzaró Okavango, our guides are delighted to share both English and local Setswana language and culture with you.

 TRAVEL INFORMATION (1)